 Death might take minutes as my body would plunge deep into the salty water where no angels would be rescuing me just yet.
 It would not be a pretty death and suddenly a silly thought of fish dining on my mortal remains scared me.
 Years of not being afraid to attempt the almost terminal extension of life had now been thwarted by the fear of fish.

 In the years that passed I knew the bridge would always be there to beckon those who had given up.
-The clouds of pills and mental pain would remain for years until I realized life was not a mistake.
-One day a young child would display the same past thoughts as his mother and tales would be told that life was to appreciate and to live- for really we have all come too far to fail.
+The clouds of pills and mental pain would remain until I realized life was not a mistake and after all these years I had escaped and had come too far to fail.